DFTinc/onyx-android-demo/README.md

 Once Android Studio is installed, please get your free ONYX trial-license <a href="http://www.diamondfortress.com/sdk" target="_blank">here</a>. <br />
 **Note: Make sure you have updated to the latest Android SDK via the SDK Manager.**

+Onyx 5.0 currently requires Firebase be added to the application.
+To connect your Application to Firebase, in Android Studio, go to Tools->Firebase.
+The Firebase Assistant should open up.
+In Firebase Assistant, select one of the tools such as "Analytics".
+Click the hyperlink "Log an Analytics event".
+Follow the instructions to "Connect your app to Firebase".
+This is as far as you need to go unless you want to add Firebase Analytics to your application.

-You should receive a trial license of the form XXXX-XXXX-XXXX-X-X at your provided e-mail address.
+You should receive a license of the form XXXX-XXXX-XXXX-X-X at your provided e-mail address.
 <br />
 Next, you can clone our sample repository on the command-line using the following commands: